 - Pour 1/4 cup of batter into the pre-heated pan and quickly tilt and shake side to side for the batter to spread evenly.
 Cook until edges slightly crisp and flip over.
 Cook an additional 45 seconds before removing.
 Stack and repeat.

 - Beat all the filling ingredients, except the butter.
 Spread a thin layer of the cheese filling over the crepe and then rollup.

-- Stack into a greased 9x13 pan with butter chunks between each layer.
+- Stack into a greased 9x13 pan and brush with a generous amount of melted butter between each layer.
 Cover and bake in a pre-heated 350°F oven for 25-30 minutes.
 Slice in half before serving.